naninovel/docs/docs/guide/characters.md

 [!!81OTbSAnWbw]

 ::: example
-For a complete example on setting up Live2D character render to texture and binding it with a text printer, see [Live2D extension project on GitHub](https://github.com/Elringus/NaninovelLive2D).
+For a complete example on setting up Live2D character render to texture and binding it with a text printer, see [Naninovel Live2D project on GitHub](https://github.com/Elringus/NaninovelLive2D).
 Be aware, that neither Naninovel, nor Live2D SDK packages are distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store and Live2D Cubism SDK from their website to resolve the issues.
 :::

 ::: note
-All the other character and background implementation types (except generic) can be set up to render to texture in the same way, as the Live2D implementation described above.
+All the other character and background implementation types (except generic) can be set up to render to texture in the same way, as the Live2D one described above.
 :::